sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 title: "Large-Scale Traffic and Weather Events Dataset"
 collection: datastes
 permalink: /datasets/2019_traffic_weather_events
-excerpt: This dataset contains country-wide traffic or weather events, which are continuously being collected from August 2016.
+excerpt: This dataset contains country-wide traffic and weather events, which are continuously being collected from August 2016.
 Examples of a traffic event are *accident*, *congestion*, and *construction*.
 Examples of a weather event are *rain*, *snow*, and *storm*.
 date: 2019-02-03
 ---
 ## Description